69rc/aqua-flow/replit.md

   * Analytics dashboard with charts and performance metrics
   * Sample data populated for testing
   * All LSP errors resolved and functionality working
+- July 07, 2025.
+Converted to SQLite for local deployment:
+  * Migrated from PostgreSQL to SQLite using better-sqlite3
+  * Created comprehensive seed file with sample data
+  * Added local setup documentation (README.md, setup-local.md)
+  * Database initialization scripts for easy local development
+  * All features working with SQLite backend
 ```

 ## User Preferences